bradtraversy/proshop_mern/README.md

 ### THIS PROJECT IS DEPRECATED
 This project is no longer supported.
 The new project/course has been released.
 The code has been cleaned up and now uses Redux Toolkit.
 You can find the new version [HERE](https://github.com/bradtraversy/proshop-v2)

-This is the course project for my [MERN eCommerce From Scratch](https://www.udemy.com/course/mern-ecommerce) course

 ![screenshot](https://github.com/bradtraversy/proshop_mern/blob/master/uploads/Screen%20Shot%202020-09-29%20at%205.50.52%20PM.png)

 ## Features